2010 California contrail incident: Analysis and public statements

-The United States Northern Command and the North American Aerospace Defense Command released a statement, saying, "At this time, we can confirm that there is no threat to our nation and from all indications this was not a launch by a foreign military."
+The United States Northern Command and the North American Aerospace Defense Command released a statement that "At this time, we can confirm that there is no threat to our nation and from all indications this was not a launch by a foreign military."
 The Pentagon released a statement on November 9 declaring that it could not identify the source of the vapor trail.
-Col. Lapan stated that officials were "still trying to find out what the contrail off the coast of southern California was caused by," but that currently, "all indications are that it was not a DoD activity."
+Col. Lapan stated that officials were "still trying to find out what the contrail off the coast of southern California was caused by," but that "all indications are that it was not a DoD activity."
 The Pentagon determined that there was no "scheduled or inadvertent" missile launches off the coast of California on the night of November 8.
 Adm.
 Gary Roughead, Chief of Naval Operations, stated to The Washington Post that it "wasn't a Navy missile," yet declined to offer more detail.

 The website ContrailScience.com produced a widely circulated report that explained how an airplane contrail moving directly toward a viewer has the appearance of rising vertically.
-The website referenced the December 31, 2009 San Clemente "New Year's Eve Contrail," a horizontal contrail which some observers thought was a vertical missile launch.
+The website referenced the December 31, 2009, San Clemente "New Year's Eve Contrail," a horizontal contrail which some observers thought was a vertical missile launch.

 John E. Pike, the director of GlobalSecurity.org, stated that the flying object producing the vapor trail was not a missile because it was too slow, and described it as "obviously an airplane contrail."
 On Tuesday, Pike said that what the KCBS crew recorded was "clearly an airplane contrail.
 It's an optical illusion that looks like it's going up, whereas in reality it's going towards the camera.
 The tip of the contrail is moving far too slowly to be a rocket.
 When it's illuminated by the sunset, you can see hundreds of miles of it...all the way to the horizon."
 Light at the head of the contrail that was initially speculated to be an exhaust "flame" was later interpreted as sun reflecting from an aircraft exterior.